erftube/Kijiji-Scraper-with-SQLite-Database/README.md

-# Kijiji Scraper and SQLite Database
+# Kijiji Scraper with SQLite Database

 This repository contains a Python project that scrapes room rental listings from Kijiji and stores the data in a SQLite database.
 The project includes: